 Shiseido has always used its research and development by introducing products based on clinically tested formulae.
 The vision behind Shiseido’s R&D has been “Creative Integration”.
 This vision called for an integration of function with sensitivity.
 In line with this vision, Shiseido has introduced many products aimed at enhancing the beauty of its customers.
 An example is Shiseido’s first anti-aging skincare line called Benefiance in 1982, the Shiseido relaxing fragrance cultivated with a new aromacology.
 This initiative has given Shiseido credibility in new markets.
 By bringing together rational elements backed by a scientific proof and aspirational as well as emotional elements backed by a strong brand image and personality, Shiseido has been successful in positioning itself in many markets globally.

 Another success factor is the fact that Shiseido stays close to consumer sentiment.
+This is something that current Group CEO, Mr Masahiko Uotani has inculcated in the firm since he took on the reins in April 2014.
 Looking at its brand architecture, it is clear that the company’s growth generating brands, namely Shiseido, Cle de Peau Beaute and other high-end brands, target mainly middle-aged and older women.
 Since its release of Majolica Majorca in 2003 – a brand targeting teenagers and young women in their 20s, the company has not launched anything for the youth market.
 Shiseido later reconfirmed this observation through surveying 500 young women and studying their makeup purchasing habits.
 Reacting to this important piece of consumer research, Shiseido immediately launched Recipist in November 2017, a skin care brand with products retailing at USD 8.88 and less, and packaged in smaller bottles to fit the small spaces that young women often live in.
 In addition, the study found that young consumers view skin care as merely a routine and something they want to spend as little time as possible on.
 Reacting to this finding, Shiseido concentrated on essential items in launching the Recipist brand.
 This effort reflects the company’s dedication to recapture the youth market.

 By tracking the trends of the customers and the associations that they had about certain products with certain places, Shiseido created their distinct stories.
 For example, for make-up products, customers preferred a good and elite image and that was conveyed by creating a brand personality with an American undertone.
 For skin care products, customers preferred quality and reliability which was conveyed by creating a brand personality with a Japanese undertone with the brand Pure & Mild.
 This kind of flexibility in its brand management model has helped Shiseido to take on different market segments in different markets quite successfully.